7 Days to Die

-7 Days to Die is an early access survival horror video game set in an open world developed by The Fun Pimps.
-It was released through Early Access on Steam for Microsoft Windows and Mac OS X on December 13, 2013, and for Linux on November 22, 2014.
+7 Days to Die is a survival horror video game set in an open world developed by the Fun Pimps.
+It was released through early access for OS X and Windows on December 13, 2013, and for Linux on November 22, 2014.
 Versions for the PlayStation 4 and Xbox One were released in 2016 through Telltale Publishing, but are no longer being developed.
-In late 2022, The Fun Pimps announced that the game will be re-released on consoles targetting Xbox Series X/S and PlayStation 5.
-It is also available on Xbox One via Game Pass, but still unknown if it will return on PlayStation 4.
+A 1.0 version was released for Windows, PlayStation 5, and Xbox Series X/S on July 25, 2024.